PycraftDeveloper/PMMA/docs/library_breakdown/data_structures.rst

     Return the value with the highest priority without removing it from the queue.

-.. py:method:: PriorityList._sift_up() -> None

-    Move the element at the given index up to its proper position based on priority.

-.. py:method:: PriorityList._sift_down() -> None

-    Move the element at the given index down to its proper position based on priority.

 .. py:method:: PriorityList.is_empty() -> None

     Return True if the queue is empty, False otherwise.